sulis-hpc/sulis-hpc.github.io/appnotes/castep.markdown

 ## Enhanced Performance with MKL 19

-A significant performance uplift if available by using Intel MKL 19.5 in place of OpenBLAS.
-This requires replacing the `MATHLIBS` variable above with `mkl` and specifying the path to Intel MKL as:
+A significant performance uplift is available by using Intel MKL 19.5 in place of OpenBLAS.
+This requires setting the `MATHLIBS` variable above to `mkl` rather than `openblas` and specifying the path to Intel MKL as:

 ```terminal
 /sulis/easybuild/software/imkl/2019.5.281-iimpi-2019b/compilers_and_libraries_2019.5.281/linux/mkl/lib/intel64_lin/